 4b.
 The pitcher shall not make a stop or reversal of the forward motion after starting his forward pitching motion.

-6. It is mandatory that each pitcher use the pitcher’s screen or wear a protective face mask while pitching (must wear the mask consistent with the manufacturer’s intended usage of their product).
-Pitchers are also recommended to wear additional protective safety equipment, comprised of head gear (NOCSAE-approved), heart/chest protection and shin guards.
-(Added 2016)
+6. It is mandatory that each pitcher use the pitcher’s screen.
+Pitchers are also recommended to wear additional protective safety equipment: protective face mask, head gear (NOCSAE-approved), heart/chest protection and shin guards.
+(Changed 2019)

 G. MERCY RULE